Our New Steaks: Wagyu & Long Bone Rib | Hawksmoor Chicago

 It arrives exactly as it should, on the bone, full of flavor, and not designed to be eaten politely.

-A long bone rib chops on a white plate with a side of bone marow with green garlic-parsley crumb
+An above view of a long bone rib chop on a white plate with a side of bone marrow with green garlic-parsley crumb on a table.
+Next to it is a glass of red wine and side of fries.

 And then the final touch.